Soling European Championship results (1980–1984): 1983 Final results

-This was the first major Soling event where ALL crew members were documented.
-The role of each crew member became more and more respected!
+This was the first major Soling event where all crew members were documented.
 In 1968 and beyond boat names and sail numbers were the top priority of the International Soling Association because that give a good insight of the growth of the class.
 The organization was more or less an organization of boat owners.
-This changed during the 80's into an organization for Soling Sailors!
+This changed during the 80's into an organization for Soling Sailors.